Interplay of Kelvin-Helmholtz and superradiant instabilities of an array of quantized vortices in a two-dimensional Bose--Einstein condensate: GPE simulations

 As was done in~\cite{baggaley2018kelvin}, we consider periodic boundary conditions along $x$ and a potential composed by two hard walls at $y=\pm L_y/2$ and by a repulsive Gaussian potential centered in $y=0$.
-The Gaussian potential is initially strong enough so that the condensate is composed by two parts separated and independent, as shown in the leftmost panels of Figure \ref{fig:gpe-evolutions-vortices}.
-The ground state of the GPE with this potential is computed via imaginary-time propagation and at $t=0$ the two condensates are given equal and opposite \textit{momentum kicks}, so that they develop equal and opposite velocities $\pm v=\pm \Delta v/2$ along $x$.
-The intensity of the central Gaussian potential is then linearly decreased in time so to vanish at $t=100\;\mu/\h$, after which the external potential is composed only by the time-independent hard walls.
-After the central barrier is lowered the only way for the condensate to satisfy the irrotationality of the velocity vector field is to create an array of (singly) quantized vortices along $y=0$, in numbers equal to the difference of the winding numbers of the phase in the two channels.
-In other words, given a relative velocity $\Delta v$ between the two condensates, the number of vortices per unit length will be
+This central Gaussian potential is initially strong enough so that the condensate is composed by two parts separated and independent, as shown in the $t=0$ panels of Figure \ref{fig:gpe-evolutions-vortices}.
+The ground state of the GPE with this potential is computed via the conjugate gradient method described in \cite{antoine2017efficient} and at $t=0$ the two condensates are given equal and opposite \textit{momentum kicks} along $x$, so that they develop equal and opposite velocities $\pm v=\pm \Delta v/2$.
+The intensity of the central Gaussian potential is then linearly decreased in time so to vanish at $t=100\;\mu/\h$, after which the external potential is composed only by the external time-independent hard walls.
+Once the central barrier has been lowered, the only way for the condensate to satisfy the irrotationality of the velocity vector field is to create an array of (singly) quantized vortices along $y=0$, in numbers equal to the difference of the winding numbers of the phase in the two regions.
+In mathematical terms, given a relative velocity $\Delta v$ between the two condensates, the number of vortices per unit length will be